 At last, all blog-related things are up and running again.

-While the blog was sleeping, other things were happening.
-The recording of music that is not my own has continued, and is now moving into the late stages.
+While the blog was sleeping other things were happening.
+The recording of music that is not my own has continued, and it’s now moving into the late stages.
 Sounds kind of like a video game, doesn’t it?
 I assure you it isn’t video game music we’re working on, though.
 Sorry to disappoint.

 The speaker in my grunty old Paul tube amp finally crapped out on me, while the fourteen-year-old tubes continue to hum along just fine.
 Finding an identical replacement speaker for such an obscure amp was always going to be a maddening task, but with the help of Steve Chapman I was able to find a Celestion that matched the specs I needed, and that thing is now back in business.

 I learned some things I didn’t know about this amplifier while Steve was studying its guts.
 It’s five watts.
 There are three tubes inside, all with different voltages.
 Someone rewired the amp at some point before I got it, and they did it in such a way that there’s just about no headroom.
 This is why it breaks up so nicely and doesn’t really do “clean” at all.
 Initially Steve took one of the tubes out so there would be a bit more clean tone before the distortion kicked in, but he slipped the tube back in once he found out I liked the lack of headroom.

 The amp sounds the same as it ever did, with no detectable change in tone or response — a bit of a relief given the speaker situation.
 The only appreciable difference is a marked increase in weight.
 This new speaker is a good deal larger and heavier than the old one.